Sabudana Vada Recipe – Sagubiyyam Vadalu, Javvarisi Vadai

 – 1 cup sago (sabudana)

-– 1/2 cup roasted peanuts, coarsely ground
+– 1/2 cup roasted peanuts (coarsely ground)

-– 1-2 green chilies, finely chopped
+– 1-2 green chilies (finely chopped)

 – 1 teaspoon cumin seeds

-– 1 tablespoon lemon juice
+– 1 tablespoon coriander leaves (finely chopped)

 – Salt to taste